8 Rules to Protect Your eCommerce Platform From Hacking

 Good Grasp

-These laws require websites to get visitors' consent before they can store or retrieve any information on a computer or mobile device.
+These laws require websites to get visitors' consent before storing or retrieving any information on a computer or mobile device.
 Most sites use cookies to track visitors' activities and provide a better user experience.
 However, not everyone wants to be tracked by cookies.

 B) Try Out Shopify Fraud Prevention Apps